harshaldulera/KhaanaKhazana/backend-changes.md

-Donor UI change from coursel and funraising part Donors are individual or institutional
+Donor UI change from carousel and fundraising part Donors are individual or institutional

 Personalization Profiling and backend algorithm for rating